plone/training/docs/mastering-plone/features.md

 - {guilabel}`site setup`

 Some toolbar options only show when appropriate.
-For example, {guilabel}`edit` is only shown if the current user has the permission to edit.
+For example, {guilabel}`edit` is only shown if the current user has the permission to edit the current page.

 (features-mailserver-label)=